hariharanm939-cmd/SmileCraft/README.md

 ## 🎯 Outcome

-The project successfully delivers a professional web presence for the clinic, improving accessibility, user engagement, and overall experience for patients.
+Delivered a professional and responsive web presence for the clinic, enhancing accessibility, improving user engagement, and providing a seamless experience for patients.
 ---

 ## 📌 Note

-This project was developed as part of a collaborative team effort at Levrotec.
+This project was developed as part of a collaborative team effort at Levrotec, with contributions focused on frontend development and user experience improvements.